mattlianje/eztime/README.md

 # <img src="pix/eztime.png" width="50"> eztime

-** Time, made simple **
+**Time, made simple**

-**EzTime** is a simple, zero-dependency, waffer-thin wrapper around JVM ZonedDateTime to make working with your time based business logic a beauty and pleasure.
+**EzTime** is a simple, zero-dependency, waffer-thin wrapper around JVM ZonedDateTime to make working with your time-based logic in Scala a beauty and pleasure.

 ## Features
 - Smart constructor with `fromString`